rmbolger/Posh-IBWAPI/README.md

 # Requirements and Platform Support

 * Supports Windows PowerShell 3.0 or later (Desktop edition) **with .NET Framework 4.5** or later
-* Supports [Powershell Core](https://github.com/PowerShell/PowerShell) 6.0 or later (Core edition) on all supported OS platforms.
+* Supports [Powershell](https://github.com/PowerShell/PowerShell) 6.0 or later (Core edition) on all supported OS platforms.
 * Tested against NIOS 7.3.x and 8.x.

 # Changelog